 Runner-up: Adamanatium bullets in X-Men Origins: Wolverine.
 Nobody thinks about shooting through the eye cavity to get around unbreakable bones?

 Thora Birch Award for Hottest Actress in 2009: Rachel Nichols doing double hottie duty in Star Trek and G.I.
 Joe: Rise of Cobra.
-Nichols was memorable eye candy in Star Trek and then nicely filled out the G.I.
-Joe uniform of Scarlett.
 I think Nichols has stumbled upon a strange recipe for success: if there’s one thing hotter in movies than a girl with red hair, it’s a girl with red hair, green skin, and wearing only her space undies.
-Finally, going green is something I can get behind (wow, is that sentence loaded with innenudo).

 Runner’s-up: Carla Gugino (as young Silk Spectre) in Watchmen; Anna Chlumsky, In The Loop (wow did she come back all cute and full-grown); Zooey Deschanel in 500 Days of Summer.